frankiannelli/twitter-typescript/README.md

 - write tests

 ### Things to improve
+- need error handling on frontend. iIf the api is down the page hangs on loading
 - When a user has no tweets we need to handle this error and display a nice message to the user
 - Use a custom Lambda authorizer to add Authorization to the API
 - More tests needed on both the api and frontend